-Today on the Namely Marly Podcast I’m talking about the Health Benefits of Green Smoothies.
-If you’re curious about the health benefits, how to make them, or ways to make them a part of your every day, listen in for more information.
+Today on the Namely Marly Podcast I’m talking about the Benefits of Green Smoothies.
+If you’re curious about green smoothies, how to make them, or ways to make them a part of your every day, listen in for more information.

 Also, be sure to check out my discussion with the No-Meat Athlete, Matt Frazier on the High-Performing Vegan Athlete or my talk with Rachael Hutchings about Autoimmune Disease and Plant-Based Diets.

 Today I’m talking smoothies. specifically why green smoothies matter.
 Have you ever found yourself wondering what this whole smoothie thing is all about anyways?
 Have you ever asked yourself why green smoothers matter?
 I mean, what’s the big, fat deal?
 Right?

 You also might be curious about the difference between smoothies and juices.
 Well, I’m going to share about that too.
 And I’m going to share about the benefits of smoothies.
 Of course.